 Every item of packaging whether that be paper, cardboard, plastic or reusable has a carbon footprint and an impact on the environment.
 What is often forgotten is that every single product no matter what it is made of has to be created, shipped, bought, taken home and then used or disposed of.
 All of these parts build up to create a carbon footprint.
 These vary depending on the item and as a result understanding and reducing the whole carbon footprint is what needs to be taken into regard.

 What happens when biodegradable or compostable waste enters landfill?

 Landfills are not designed to promote biodegradation.
 Biodegradable or compostable plastics placed in a landfill may be broken down via anaerobic digestion, in the same way that other organic waste is.
 However, it is unclear if this always happens or how long it may take.
 This can lead to materials breaking into smaller pieces, chemicals leaching into the environment or simply objects not breaking down at all.

 Can I recycle my 'biodegradable' waste?

 Some types of biodegradable waste can be recycled but not others.
 This is because they can cause problems for recycling facilities by contaminating the items that are only suitable for recycling.

 How do I deal with my compostable packaging?

 There are two types of composting, commercial and home composting.
 Both of these provide a different environment breaking down specific materials at different rates.
 In New Zealand we have no composting standard but do recognise the Australian and European home composting standards.
-There are currently 10 commercial composting facilities accepting compostable packaging and food serviceware.

 Is using biodegradable and compostable packaging the only way to help?